Particeep/pricer-integration/README.md

 * `01-core` is commons code that is available for convenience.
 You will probably use StringUtils or DateUtils
 * `02-domain` is the domain of the application.
 It defines input and output type for the part you need to implement
 * `03-new-pricer` : this is the module you need to implement.
-* `04-new-pricer` an example in order to understand in order you to understand the structure.
+* `04-example` an example in order to understand the structure.

 # Your Goal